felixlopz/hubrise-test-task/content/apps/deliveroo/en/map-ref-codes.md

 ---

 **IMPORTANT NOTE:** Assigning ref codes to products manually is not possible if your Deliveroo account is configured to update ref codes via API.
-For more information about uploading ref codes, contact support@deliveroo.co.uk.
+If you suspect tthat ref codes cannot be manually entered in the Deliveroo back office, contact support@deliveroo.co.uk.

 ---